vendia/blog/posts/2022-05-05-real-time-vs-analytical-data.md

 Real-time data can be:

-* Dynamic: This refers to data that is continuously changing.
+- **Dynamic**: This refers to data that is continuously changing.
 For example, the location of your package out for delivery changes in real time as it moves across the country.

-* Static: For example, you could receive a real-time update about where your package was at a specific time.
+- **Static:** For example, you could receive a real-time update about where your package was at a specific time.
 This is a snapshot in time.

 It also comes with a long list of benefits, including:

-* Speed: As implied in the name, real-time data delivers speed.
+- **Speed**: As implied in the name, real-time data delivers speed.
 The result?
 Faster applications and decision making.
-* Understanding the current situation: Provides visibility into what is happening in the moment, instead of analyzing past events or predicting future outcomes.
+- **Understanding the current situation:** Provides visibility into what is happening in the moment, instead of analyzing past events or predicting future outcomes.
-* Accuracy: More timely data means more accurate answers to what the "current answer" is to many types of questions
+- **Accuracy**: More timely data means more accurate answers to what the "current answer" is to many types of questions
-* Less "cleaning up after the fact": With multiple parties sharing a single source of truth, there's no need for costly reconciliation between different, inconsistent "copies" of data.
+- **Less "cleaning up after the fact"**: With multiple parties sharing a single source of truth, there's no need for costly reconciliation between different, inconsistent "copies" of data.
-* Better customer experience: Powers personalized experiences at the moment of interaction.
+- **Better customer experiences**: Powers personalized experiences at the moment of interaction.

 Real-time data usage continues to escalate, especially as an expanding array of apps rely on up-to-the-second information.
 Let's explore a few use cases.